AlaminSarkerFRII/User-Athentication-MERN-Projects/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was TailwindCSS with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup All Routes And Functionality -- That you can use anywhere.
 * Add or Create User .